-Launched June 6, 2017, by founder, 12-year-old Paige Rock and her 10 founding members, Girls’ Giving Fund is an opportunity to promote nonprofit support among school-aged girls of greater Park City.
-The girls aim to make a grant to a local nonprofit by Live PC Give PC 2017.
-This community of 100 girls will each raise or earn $100 to donate to the fund.
-Girls’ Giving Fund is in its pilot year.
+Launched in 2017 by 12-year-old Paige Rock and her 10 founding members, Girls’ Giving Fund is an opportunity to promote nonprofit support among school-aged girls of greater Park City.
+The girls made their first grant to Big Brothers Big Sisters of Utah in 2017, and their second to EATS Park City in 2018.
+They aim to provide a grant to our community each fall.

 Girls’ Giving Fund provides the opportunity for young girls to learn to serve the community and experience the joy of giving back.
 When we work together, our impact can be greater.